LearnOnDemandSystems/Skillable-Integration-Service/README.md

 1. Ensure there are no previous versions of the integration service installed on the VM:
 	1. Navigate to **Programs and Features** in the Control Panel and ensure there is no integration service listed in the installed list.
 1. Download the contents of this repository.
 This repository contains a PowerShell script and a folder that contains the integration service.
 You can download the repository contents by selecting the green **_Code_** button and then selecting **_Download ZIP_**.
-    >[Note] The simplest method to get these files into the VM is to access this repository from the VM and download the files.
+    > **Note** The simplest method to get these files into the VM is to access this repository from the VM and download the files.
 1. Copy the **downloaded VmIntgegrationService.zip** and **install.ps1** files to the virtual machine, using your preferred method to transfer files to the VM.
 1. In the VM, move the downloaded **VmIntegrationService folder** to the **root of the VM's C drive**.
 1. Navigate back to the downloaded files, and **run the `install.ps1` PowerShell script**, as an administrator, by right-clicking and selecting the option to run as administrator.
 1. After the script is executed, **reboot the VM**.
 1. Once the VM is rebooted, the integration service may take a few minutes to start. **Scoring, LCA and ABA will not function correctly until the integration service is running**.
-    >[!knowledge] Subsequent launches of this VM will have the same delayed start with the integration service.
+    >**Note** Subsequent launches of this VM will have the same delayed start with the integration service.
 It is recommended to configure a delay to any Life Cycle Actions that are configured on lab profiles that use this VM.

 ### Verify Integration Service is Running